 Women & Cannabis - A Growing Market

-Women and Cannabis: A growing market
+Women and Herb: A growing market

 During the time of alcohol prohibition in the late twenties and early thirties, gangs, bootleggers, and the crime followed them were running rampant throughout the underground alcohol market.
 While lawmakers and religious leaders wanted to tighten the screws on prohibition, many women recognized this decline in society as the direct result of the prohibition laws themselves.
 While fighting for prohibition repeal, activist Pauline Sabin claimed lifting the prohibition on alcohol would actually help keep families intact by eliminating the illegal, black market which forced good people into the shadows creating the perfect breeding ground for corruption and violence.